noisebridge/deep-learning-meetup/README.md

 ## Ongoing Projects

 - [Sartorius Kaggle competition](https://www.kaggle.com/c/sartorius-cell-instance-segmentation).
-There's currently a directory called *kaggle* that stores all the code.
+There's currently a directory named `kaggle/` that stores all the code.
 If you run `kaggle_demo.py`, and create a Tensorboard on the directory created under `runs/`, you'll find a chart detailing the training loss as well as images of the model run on the validation images.

+TODO:
+- Get a more official validation loss by dividing the training dataset into training and validation.
+- Convert the specific losses into the IOU score used in the competition.
+- Come up with a way to augment the data so as to improve the validation score.

 ## Project ideas (feel free to add more!)